farzad1132/netplanner-backend/docs/architecture.rst

 The specifications said backend must be high performance and fast, so without any thinking **Nginx** came into mind and there is no need for listing it's features.

+We are using Nginx for:

+#.
+Sever front end files
+#.
+Load balancing
+#.
+SSL handling (future versions)

 Database
 --------